Flower Dyed Playsilks

 4. Take your bundle and wrap it in a used produce bag, using string to secure it again.
 The produce bag will help keep your silk from getting too soggy as it steams.

 5. Set your bundle in a steamer basket and cover.
 Once boiling, turn your heat to very low and steam for 90 minutes.

-6. Let cool and unwrap your masterpiece!
+6. Let cool and unwrap your creation!
 Hang to dry out of direct sunlight.
 The petals and leaves will naturally come off when the silk is all dry.
 Using a small whisk broom to brush off excess plant material is also helpful.

 Sarah & Madlyn